WildPore/pixel-map/README.md

 ## Technical Details

-- Applying React skills from the course, "The Joy of React" -- Learning how to use Styled Components to make beautiful (not really) websites!
+- Applying React skills from the course, "The Joy of React"
-  TODO Add the link to the course
+  - TODO Add the link to the course
+  - Learning how to use Styled Components to make beautiful (not really) websites!
 - Learning how to use the Canvas API, since that is how the images are generated
 - Practicing design skills